This site uses cookies. By continuing to use this site you consent to our use of cookies.X

 This year I switched to teaching just HE courses – one-year level 4 HNCs and one-year level 5 HNDs.
 Many students then do a top-up year at university to get a full honours degree.
 Previously I’d taught levels 2-5 from around 2012 when our studios were upgraded and, prior to that, levels 2-3.
 I particularly like teaching level 2 students as they frequently have few expectations – they are real beginners and have often not been academically successful at school.
 I love getting them motivated and showing then what they can achieve.

-Any specific tasks you’ve taken on recently?
+Any specific music tasks you’ve taken on recently?

 The end of the summer term is always manic.
 Many students are finishing assignments – level 3 music technology students were working on their final course projects.
 They produce an EP, a fully mixed master recording that would go towards their university or job- based professional portfolio.
 We were also snowed under when organising end-of-year shows, gigs and celebrations.